 A happy and healthy birth experience begins with top-of-the-line pregnancy and prenatal care.
 At Cary OB/GYN in Morrisville and Cary, North Carolina, the experienced OB/GYN team of doctors and a nurse practitioner work together to ensure that you get the attentive and compassionate prenatal care you and your baby deserve.
 Contact us today to schedule your appointment at the office nearest you.

 Schedule your first visit when you have a positive home pregnancy test, or at around eight weeks gestation.
 For a healthy pregnancy, the schedule of visits with an OB/GYN is:

 Your Cary OB/GYN will create a prenatal schedule personalized for you, so if you have a high-risk pregnancy, you may need more frequent checkups starting from early pregnancy.

-During your first visit to Cary OB/GYN, you’ll have a 3D ultrasound to verify the pregnancy and to establish your due date.
+During your first visit to Cary OB/GYN, you’ll have an ultrasound to verify the pregnancy and to establish your due date.
 You’ll also get to hear your baby’s heartbeat for the first time!